Battle of Xiangyang

 The Battle of Xiangyang (襄陽之戰 (襄阳之战, Xiāngyáng zhī zhàn)) was a protracted series of battles between the Yuan dynasty and the Southern Song dynasty from 1267 to 1273.
 The battle was a significant victory for the Yuan dynasty and ended a 30-year defensive campaign waged by the Southern Song dynasty, allowing Yuan forces to advance into the Southern Song heartland.
 The capture of Xiangyang also allowed the Yuan dynasty to take control of the Han and Yangtze rivers, thereby depriving the Southern Song dynasty of two formidable natural barriers.
 The defeat devastated the Southern Song dynasty, which collapsed several years later at the Battle of Yamen.

 The battle consisted of skirmishes, ground assault, and the siege of the twin fortified cities of Fancheng and Xiangyang in modern-day Hubei, China.
-Lü Wenhuan, commander-in-chief of the Southern Song dynasty, surrendered to Kublai Khan in 1273.
+Lü Wenhuan, commander-in-chief of the Southern Song dynasty, surrendered to Yuan Emperor Kublai Khan in 1273.
 The conventional use of Mongol cavalry was restricted by the woody terrain and numerous military outposts of the Southern Song.
 Chinese firearms and cannons were employed by the Yuan in the victorious siege of Fancheng after capturing the outposts and relieving Southern Song forces from Sichuan and Yuezhou, which broke through the siege but was eventually defeated.
 The use of the counterweight trebuchet by the Yuan proved especially effective.